 Finding Food: Build Your Own Stash

 If your emergency food situation keeps you from accessing a grocery store or health food market, or if you find yourself in these kinds of emergency food situations often, it can be helpful to keep some stock on hand in your carry-on, desk drawer, purse, gym bag, and glove box.
 You’ll still want to follow our equation of protein, fat and veggies.
-Don’t get too distracted by compliant carb-only snack foods (like dried or freeze-dried fruit, fruit leathers, or seaweed and kale chips)—those might be more fun to eat than a can of tuna with guacamole, but they won’t keep you full or give you the energy you need to make it through to your next meal.
+Don’t get too distracted by compatible carb-only snack foods (like dried or freeze-dried fruit, fruit leathers, or seaweed and kale chips)—those might be more fun to eat than a can of tuna with guacamole, but they won’t keep you full or give you the energy you need to make it through to your next meal.

 - Keep small bottles or jars of your favorite fats on hand.
 Almond and coconut butter are great for eating with vegetables (or on their own, if necessary).
 Olive and avocado oil stored in opaque containers are good for dressing salads or veggies.